-Optional configuration steps Anchor link
+Optional configuration steps anchor link

-Display Fingerprints and Key Validity
+Display Fingerprints and Key Validity anchor link

 The next steps are completely optional but they can be helpful when using OpenPGP and Enigmail.
 Briefly, the Key ID is a small part of the fingerprint.
 When it comes to verifying that a public key belongs to a particular person the fingerprint is the best way.
 Changing the default display makes it easier to read the fingerprints of the certificates you know about.
 Click the configuration button, then the Enigmail option, then Key Management.